tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

 *Still grinning, takes the blade and stabs it into the palm of its hand.
 Blood seeps from the wound when it yanks it out.
 Then it extends the handle to Gerard who is hesitant to take it.
-He draws in a breath and takes it.
-Knowing what is expected of him, he raises the blade above his hand and murmur*s.
+He draws in a breath and grabs the handle.
+Knowing what is expected of him, he raises the blade above his hand and murmurs.*

 &#x200B;